 If a transaction is enabled to progress without downgrade, it can only progress if the required translation table permissions are present, as described in the next section.
-If the required permissions are not present, the transaction might still be downgraded or cause a fault.
+If the required permissions are not present, but sufficient permissions exist to downgrade the transaction, then it is downgraded.
+Otherwise it causes a fault.